Just 45 Minutes from Broadway

 Just 45 Minutes from Broadway is a 2012 American drama film written and directed by Henry Jaglom and starring Tanna Frederick and Judd Nelson.
 It is based on Jaglom's 2009 play of the same name.

+Plot

+Grisha, the patriarch of a family and former star of Yiddish theatre, says he's writing a book for the public when one daughter, the only one to reject a life in show business, brings home her fiancé after a year of estrangement.